Jay Hagood

-Jay Dwight Hagood (born August 9, 1973) is a former American football offensive lineman.
+Jay Dwight Hagood (born August 9, 1973) is an American former professional football player who was an offensive lineman for the New York Jets of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies.

 Playing career

 He briefly played for the New York Jets of the National Football League, before continuing his career in the NFL Europe.
 Hagood played college football at Virginia Tech.

 A native of Easley, South Carolina, Hagood attended Easley High School, before spending a prep school year at Fork Union Military Academy.